tabbydoc/tabbyld2/README.md

 **Assumption 2.** *All values of column cells in a source table have the same entity types and data types.*

+**Assumption 3.** *TabbyLD2 supports a semantic interpretation (annotation) of separate elements of a source table by using a target knowledge graph.
+[DBpedia](https://www.dbpedia.org/) is used as a target knowledge graph..*

+#### Semantic table interpretation
+*Semantic Table Interpretation (STI)* is the process of recognizing and linking tabular data with external concepts from a target knowledge graph, which includes three main tasks:
+1.	*Cell-Entity Annotation (CEA)* is a matching between values of table cells and entities (specific instances) from a target knowledge graph;
+2.	*Column-Type Annotation (CTA)* is a matching between columns (or headers, if available) and classes or datatypes from a target knowledge graph;
+3.	*Columns Property Annotation (CPA)* is a matching relationship between two columns (S-column and all other columns) and properties (relationships) from a target knowledge graph.

 ## Installation

 First, you need to clone the project into your directory